Map Data

 General Information

+Map data is available in the SDE or through ESI.
 Objects like regions, constellations, solarsystems, planets, moons, and other celestial bodies have a position.

 There are two kinds of position, each using their own coordinate system: